 Who should the agreement be with?

-Regulation 9 specifies that neighbour agreements should be obtained from the owner, lessee, sub-lessee, occupier, or person in possession of any property beyond that boundary (the adjacent property).
+Regulation 9 specifies that PCBUs should obtain neighbour agreements from the owner, lessee, sub-lessee, occupier, or person in possession of any property beyond the boundary.

 In practice, when determining who to obtain an agreement with we expect you to consider who has control over the use of the neighbouring property and who needs to know about the risks and how they will be managed.